bluesky-social/atproto-website/content/specs/auth.md

 Some metadata fields can be configured via query parameter in the `client_id` URL (with appropriate urlencoding):

-- `redirect_uri` (string, multiple allowed, optional): allows declaring a local redirect/callback URL, with path component matched but port numbers ignored.
+- `redirect_uri` (string, multiple query parameters allowed, optional): allows declaring a local redirect/callback URL, with path component matched but port numbers ignored.
 The default values (if none are supplied) are `http://127.0.0.1/` and `http://[::1]/`.
-- `scope` (string, space-separated, multiple allowed, optional): the set of scopes which might be requested by the client.
+- `scope` (string with space-separated values, single query parameter allowed, optional): the set of scopes which might be requested by the client.
 Default is `atproto`.

 The other parameters in the virtual client metadata document will be: